By Amber C. Snider

 Feeling blocked in love?
 Unsure of what you want?
 Tired of the same old conflicts with your partner and need some clarity?
 A Love Uncrossing spell may help...

-Love, along with money, is on everyone’s mind lately.
-The past several months have forced everyone to rethink their priorities and reconsider their partnerships.
-Especially when faced with our own mortality through the pandemic, the question of Who do I truly want to spend my days with? takes top priority.
+Love, along with money, is always on everyone’s mind.
+After facing our own mortality through the pandemic, the question of Who do I truly want to spend my days with? takes top priority.